 Challenge 3: Resistance to change

 Resistance is a natural human response to any changes; and leadership should be aware of this fact and by no means ignore it.
-The digitalization process involves the change of established work routine and may become a serious stress for the existing employees and even be considered by them as a threat.
+The digital transformation process involves the change of established work routine and may become a serious stress for the existing employees and even be considered by them as a threat.
 And that’s not without a reason.

 • They may fear that digital technologies will replace their work, and the company won’t need them anymore.